libis/omeka_s_alamire/modules/SearchSolr/README.md

 sudo rm /etc/default/solr.in.sh
 sudo rm /etc/security/limits.d/200-solr.conf
 sudo rm -r /opt/solr
-sudo rm -r /opt/solr-8.8.0
+sudo rm -r /opt/solr-9.0.0
 # Only if you want to remove your indexes.
 WARNING: this will remove your configs too.
 # sudo rm -r /var/solr
 sudo deluser --remove-home solr sudo deluser --group solr
 ```

-The config and the data located in `/var/solr/data` by default can be removed
+The config and the data located in either in `/opt/solr/server/solr` or in
-too.
+`/var/solr/data` by default can be removed too.

 Solr management <a id="solr-management"></a>